 4. Where do you want to stay in Sri Lanka?

 Sri Lanka has a wealth of beautiful and characterful boutique properties that will make your time in the country extra special.
+You can really devise a personalised holiday to Sri Lanka, just based on its variety of accommodation options.
 Think about what kind of places you’ve stayed at in the past that you’ve enjoyed, and go from there.
 With renovated colonial homes, luxury resorts and innovative modern properties, there are plenty of options to choose from to suit your travel style and budget.

 5. Find a guide